 The next time you open a document that was created from the changed template, the following message appears.

-Figure 49.
-Apply current styles message
+Figure 55.
+Update styles message

 Click Yes to apply the template's changed styles to the document.
-Click No if you do not want to apply the template's changed styles to the document.
-Whichever option you choose, the message box closes and the document opens in OOo.
+Click No if you do not want to apply the template's changed styles to the document (but see Caution notice below).